manycore-com/Inboxbooster-Mailer/README-SINGLE-DOCKER.md

 The configuration below is for domain example.com, and the mailer is configured to exist on this domain too.
+It's enough to start the Mailer, but it will not be able to send anything.
+You also need to listen to unsubscribe and spam events for a proper installation.

-It's possible to have mailer separated from all domains that are going to be sent from, and each domain to send from needs its own dkim configuration setup.
+It's possible to have mailer separated from all domains that are going to be sent from.
+However, each domain to send from needs its own dkim configuration setup.

 The Mailer will be started by a simple docker run command, and the